Shitty Bank List

 BRD (Romania) Another bank way too frequently on this list.
 Bank representatives respond very slowly if at all, making their frequent technical issues even more difficult to resolve.

-Pekao (Poland) Bank has a manual process for updating certificates.
+BNP Paribas (Poland) The bank has a manual process for updating certificates.
 After issues with certificate update the bank representatives failed to respond to resolve issues.

 Independently shitty banks